Show All Answers

 All properties will be valued at their full market value.
 Analysis of market sales will aid in determining to what extent differences in properties affect their value.
 Building styles, size, condition, and location may affect property values differently.
 Similarly, commercial property values will be affected by property type, rents, expenses, and investment risk.

-No. Properties that have sold between April 1, 2018 and June 30, 2019 and those properties that have been altered will be inspected as part of the update.
+No. The Assessing Office will attempt to inspect properties that have sold between April 1, 2019 and July 3, 2020 and those properties that have been altered as part of the update.

 Probably not.
-All residential home sales between April 1, 2018 and June 30, 2019 will be used to determine new assessments.
+All property sales between April 1, 2019 and July 3, 2020 will be used to determine new assessments.
 Your purchase price is one sale out of hundreds that will be used in the analysis.
 Your assessment will reflect the most probable sale price you would expect to receive.
 Where comparable sales are rare or non-existent in your neighborhood, sales from similar areas or property types in the City will be used to determine value.

-The new tax rate and new assessment values will first be seen on the quarterly bills due in January and March of 2020.
-It is important to note that your July 2019 and October 2019 tax bills are estimates based upon your property's 2018 assessed value and the 2018 tax rate.
-Your final 2019 tax bill will be determined in November using the new assessed value and the new property tax rate.
-The final quarterly tax bills due in January and March will reflect the total amount of your tax bill less the July and October estimated bills.
-The January and March tax bills will reflect the full amount of any increase or decrease in taxes for the tax year.
+It is important to note that your July 2020 and October 2020 tax bills are estimates based upon your property’s 2019 assessed value and the 2019 tax rate.
+Your final 2020 tax bill will be determined in November using the new assessed value and the new property tax rate.
+The final quarterly tax bills due in January and March 2021 will reflect the total amount of your tax bill less the July and October estimated bills.
+The January and March 2021 tax bills will reflect the full amount of any increase or decrease in taxes for the tax year.
 The tax year runs from April 1st through March 31st.

 No. The City, School, or County will not receive any additional tax revenue from the reassessment.
 By bringing property assessments to market value, an update of assessments results in an equitable redistribution of each property owner’s portion of the tax.